textpattern/textpattern.github.io/setup/configuring-a-web-server.md

 }
 ~~~

-You can point to your website via multiple domains — simply append its aliases in the same line of the virtual host section, comma separated.
-Uncomment the `EnforceFirstHostname` directive if desired, to return web pages for visitors by only the first (primary) domain in your list (301 redirected):
+You can point to your website via multiple domains by adding aliases, comma separated, in the same line of the virtual host section.
+Uncomment the `EnforceFirstHostname` directive, if desired, to return web pages for visitors by only the first (primary) domain in your list (301 redirected):

 ~~~ nginx
 VirtualHost {